awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.setting-capacity.md

-# Setting the capacity of an Aurora Serverless DB cluster<a name="aurora-serverless.setting-capacity"></a>
+# Scaling Aurora Serverless DB cluster capacity manually<a name="aurora-serverless.setting-capacity"></a>

-Set the capacity of an Aurora Serverless DB cluster to a specific value with the AWS Management Console, the AWS CLI, or the RDS API\.

-Aurora Serverless scales seamlessly based on the workload on the DB cluster\.
-In some cases, the capacity might not scale fast enough to meet a sudden change in workload, such as a large number of new transactions\.
-In these cases, you can set the capacity explicitly\.
-After you set the capacity explicitly, Aurora Serverless can automatically scale the DB cluster\.
+Typically, Aurora Serverless DB clusters scale seamlessly based on the workload\.
+However, capacity might not always scale fast enough to meet sudden extremes, such as an exponential increase in transactions\.
+In such cases you can initiate the scaling operation manually by setting a new capacity value\.
+After you set the capacity explicitly, Aurora Serverless automatically scales the DB cluster\.
 It does so based on the cooldown period for scaling down\.

+You can explicitly set the capacity of an Aurora Serverless DB cluster to a specific value with the AWS Management Console, the AWS CLI, or the RDS API\.

 ## Console<a name="aurora-serverless.setting-capacity.console"></a>